On Award Enrichment

 5. Research Seminars

 Recognising the considerable scope for strategic professional linkages that exists between research scholars and Australian organisations, these two activities are designed to facilitate key contacts and to assist in the transition from research to policy.

 KAJIAN is designed to showcase AAI Doctoral scholar’s ideas and findings and to build connections between Indonesian research scholars in Australia and the Australian research community.
 The audience of interested individuals in the seminar include academic, public, private and non-government sector representatives, as well as fellow research students.
-KAJIAN offers an opportunity for AAI Doctoral scholars to make valuable connections with their research peers at the early and mid-point and final stages of their Doctorate.
+KAJIAN offers an opportunity for AAI Doctoral scholars to make valuable connections with their research peers at the early, mid-point and final stages of their Doctorate.

 RIRI (Research Investment– Republic Indonesia) introduces Indonesian researchers to Australia’s approaches to research investment, addressing i) Why invest in research, and ii) How Australia invests in research.
 The activity will be a two-day workshop, where selected scholars will participate in a program of presentations, site visits, workshops and networking, facilitated by a research/governance specialist.
 Presenters will be drawn from the Australian Research Council, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), the Australian Council for International Agricultural Research (ACIAR), the Australian National University and the Department of Industry, Innovation and Science.